What to Know About the Political Crisis in the Maldives

 How has the world reacted?

 Nasheed has called the government’s actions “brazenly illegal” and said they amounted to a coup.
-“Maldivians have had enough of this criminal and illegal regime,” Rasheed told the BBC.
+“Maldivians have had enough of this criminal and illegal regime,” Nasheed told the BBC.
 “President Yameen should resign immediately.”

 U.K. Foreign Secretary Boris Johnson also weighed in, describing the damage being done to democratic institutions in the Maldives as “deeply worrying” in a statement that also called on the president to lift the state of emergency.